August 5, 2024

 Different charts for technical analysis:

-- Trading volume: A useful metric which helps us understand the strength & conviction behind a price move.
+• Trading Volume – A key metric that helps gauge the strength behind a price move.

 Technical analysis for beginners